codica2/vue-app-best-practice/README.md

 | ├─views/          => Layouts for view
 | ├─App.vue         => Main component
 | └─main.js         => Main JS file
-└static/            => Folder for files static path imports
+└static/            => Folder for static path files import
 ```

 ## Vuex structure

 Vuex store is divided into modules.
-Each module has a main file `index.js` in which Vuex patterns are collected in such as `actions`, `mutations` and `getters`.
+Each module has a main file `index.js` where Vuex patterns are gathered in `actions`, `mutations` and `getters`.

 ```